kravchik/moveen/index.md

 a wide range of settings for the gaits and a smooth transition between walking modes, etc.
 With it, the animator can forget about the routine work on general animation and focus on game-specific animations.

-Currently, it is only available as an asset for Unity.

 Although the animation of animals looks good, I'm now focusing on debugging animations for robots.

+Currently, it is only available as an **asset for Unity**.
+And, it is in the alpha testing mode, and a link will come later.
+Stay tuned.

 [Getting started](survival)